mfem/web/src/gpu-tips-n-tricks.md

 ## Profiling on NVidia GPUs
 When profiling to improve the performance of a memory bound kernel, I recommend the following steps:

-1. Mesure the main memory bandwidth and efficiency: this tells us how far from peak performance we are.
+1. Mesure the main memory bandwidth and efficiency: this tells us how far from peak throughput we are.

-2. Insure that no *register spills* are occuring: most kernels can be written without any register spills.
+2. Insure that no *register spills* are occuring: most kernels can be written without any register spilling.

 3. Mesure the shared memory bandwidth and efficiency: try to prevent the shared memory to be the performance bottleneck.

 ### Optimizing the main memory usage:
+The first thing we need to know is how far from peak throughput and how efficiently the main memory is accessed.
+For instance, with `nvprof` the following command `nvprof --metrics gld_throughput,gst_throughput,gld_efficiency,gst_efficiency` gives us the desired information.
-`nvprof --metrics gld_throughput,gst_throughput,gld_efficiency,gst_efficiency --kernels myKernel` The sum of `gld_throughput` and `gst_throughput` should be as close as possible to the maximum main memory bandwidth.
+The sum of the load throughput (`gld_throughput`) and store throughput (`gst_throughput`) should be as close as possible to the main memory maximum bandwidth.
 `gld_efficiency` and `gst_efficiency` informs us on ratio of requested global memory load/store throughput to required global memory load/store throughput expressed as percentage.
-As mentioned above, efficiency issues are critical to achieve peak performance and are solved by coalescing memory access.
+As mentioned above, efficiency issues are critical to achieve peak performance and are solved by coallescing memory access.

 Once we know how far we are from peak throughput, it can be interesting to look at the main stall reasons to give us an idea of what might be slowing down the kernels:
 - Instruction Fetch — The next assembly instruction has not yet been fetched.